-Preparation of the plan has also been facilitated by the requirement for annual reports to the Council of the District of Columbia, describing major projects and achievements in implementing the DC historic preservation law.
+Preparation of the plan has also been facilitated by the requirement for annual reports to the Council of the District of Columbia.
+These reports are posted on the HPO website and describe major projects and achievements in implementing the DC historic preservation law.